This article was updated by the Great British Mag content team on 1 November 2021

 The show has 152 million views worldwide when it is televised but you can buy tickets to the actual performance, which includes an after-show party attended by celebrities.
 Now if this isn’t one for your bucket list, I don’t know what is.

 Can you resist the urge to shop for just one day?
-Then join the global movement that aims to stop us shopping endlessly for stuff that we don’t need.
-This year it goes head-to-head with Black Friday, the direct opposite!
+Then join the global movement which aims to challenge Black Friday and stop us from shopping endlessly for stuff that we don’t need.

 Join the movement #BuyNothingDay and get your friends and family involved.